-We have applied to list our common stock for trading on The Nasdaq Capital Market under the symbol ALZN.
+Our common stock has been approved for trading on The Nasdaq Capital Market under the symbol ALZN.

 Investing in our common stock involves a high degree of risk.
 See the section titled "Risk Factors" beginning on page 14 to read about factors you should consider before buying shares of our common stock.